Integralist/integralist.co.uk/content/posts/datadog-metric-searcher.md

         dashboard_url,
         metrics,
         matches=None):
+    """recursively search dashboard graphs for those referencing our metrics.

-    """widgets can be nested multiple times, so this is a recursive function. because this function is run in isolation within its own process we pass in the dashboard title/url so we can report back within the main/parent process which dashboard the graphs are associated with (as the results are received
+    Note: widgets can be nested multiple times, so this is a recursive function.

+    because this function is run in isolation within its own process we pass in the dashboard title/url so we can report back within the main/parent process which dashboard the graphs are associated with (as the results are received